By Dan Andrade

 Who was your footballing hero when you grew up?

 Frank Lampard (and he still is!).
 As a Chelsea fan, he is undoubtedly one of our best ever players.
-The amount of goals he scored from midfield was absolutely incredible and for him to be in the dugout now as manager is a special feeling.
-It’s refreshing to see him giving the young players opportunities and they are making the most of them.
-It’s a good time to be a Chelsea fan at the moment!
+The amount of goals he scored from midfield was absolutely incredible and for him to have been in the dugout as manager was a special feeling.
+It’s refreshing to see him give the young players opportunities and they are made the most of it.

 Who did you play for when you were growing up in Jersey?